investorphem/stacks-pay-sdk/README.md

 Please follow these guidelines:

-- Keep functions small and modular
+- Keep functions small and modular.
-- Include tests for new features
+- Include tests for new features.
-- Update the README if adding new SDK functionality
+- Update the README if adding new SDK functionality.

 ---